Finoozer/article-one/README.md

    **How:**

-   This is one of the things I am unhappy with.
    I would like to give you a manual on how to enable your always-look-for-things-to-improve mindset, but I don't have one.
 You have to learn this by yourself.
 Try to look for loopholes/errors in everything and you will eventually do it automatically.